 It's going on 22 years now since my deconstruction began.
-It began with a deeply intimate encounter with God during a time of prayer in my living room on one weekday morning.
+It began with a deeply intimate encounter with God during a prayer time in my living room on one weekday morning.
 I share the details of this encounter in my book Becoming Love.
-I look back over the years and I see this particular moment as my personal Big Bang moment.
+I look back over the years, and I see this particular moment as my personal Big Bang moment.

-It was profoundly impactful not only with my faith but to my entire worldview.
+It was profoundly impactful not only to my faith but to my entire worldview.
 My Big Bang was renovating my life in ways I couldn’t begin to understand or imagine.
-In a word, I had a deeply intimate encounter with divine love and it wrecked me.
-I know, Jesus 101 basics, "yeah, Jesus loves me this I know, Next!" but for me it was my Damascus Road experience, a tangible experience of knowing at the very core of who I was.
+In a word, I had a deeply intimate encounter with divine love, and it wrecked me.
+I know, Jesus 101 basics, "yeah, Jesus loves me this I know, Next!" but for me, it was my Damascus Road experience, a tangible experience of knowing at the very core of who I was.